Frequently asked questions

 The lease periods for land for an agri-photovoltaic system are usually identical.
-But the area never lost its arable status during the lease period, as it was used for agriculture throughout.
+However, the land never loses its arable status during the lease period, as it is used for agricultural purposes throughout the period.

-According to German law, land with PV systems leased by farmers is usually regarded as part of the real estate.
-Anyone who wants to lease out land for an agri photovoltaic system (Agri PV) can claim different tax rules for inheritance, gift and property tax.
-For Agri-PV the following applies: Areas with Agri-PV of the category I or II according to DIN SPEC 91434 belong to agricultural and forestry assets.
+Land with PV systems leased by farmers is usually part of the real property.
+Those who want to lease land for an agri-photovoltaic (agrivoltaic) system can claim different tax rules for inheritance, gift and property taxes.

 Are you interested in agri-photovoltaic and have an arable land on which an agrivoltaic system could be located?
 Then contact us without any obligation.
 Give us some key data and we will get back to you as soon as possible to answer any questions you may have.
 In the next step, we check whether an Agri-PV system makes sense on your land and what the next steps would be.